-Solving the 'Cocktail Party Problem': How we can focus on 1 speaker in noisy crowdsMarch 6th, 2013 in Neuroscience
+Solving the 'Cocktail Party Problem': How we can focus on 1 speaker in noisy crowdsMarch 6, 2013 in Medicine & Health / Neuroscience

 In the din of a crowded room, paying attention to just one speaker's voice can be challenging.
 Research in the March 6 issue of the Cell Press journal Neuron demonstrates how the brain hones in on one speaker to solve this "Cocktail Party Problem."